-The Coronavirus pandemic has hit the industry hard, Car manufacturers are currently scrambling to restart production, whilst car leasing comparison sites and brokers see a downturn in traffic online, but could the electric car emerge victorious?
+The Coronavirus pandemic has hit the industry hard.
+Car manufacturers are currently scrambling to restart production.
+Car leasing comparison sites and brokers see a downturn in traffic looking for business lease and personal car lease deals online, but could the electric car emerge victorious?

 2019 saw the Battery Electric Vehicle (BEV) more than double its UK market share to 1.6% with over 38,000 new registrations last year alone.
 COVID-19 has forced many industries to slam on the brakes, but will electric cars be first off the mark when restrictions are lifted?

 The electric car market has gone from strength to strength in recent years as government incentives, a rapidly expanding charging network and low running costs make them an increasingly attractive proposition for any new car buyer.
 It’s been so successful that we’re already seeing the decline of the Plug-in Hybrid Electric Vehicle (PHEV), which has barely gotten into its stride.

 By the end of Q4 2019, there were 269,377 registered BEVs in the UK.
 Q1 of 2020 saw a dramatic increase in the number of BEV registrations - up 204.4% from Q1 2019.
 In the first quarter of 2020 alone, and in spite of the COVID crisis beginning to take hold in mid-March, BEV registrations surpassed the total number of BEV registrations in the period from January to September 2019.